hiking up Ocean Street sidewalk.

 calculate how couldn’t she think of me.

-our deep blue night broke me open and apart.
+our deep blue night broke into me like porcelain.

 sighs and words from her tongue